deckerweb/genesis-whats-new-info/README.md

 ## Get Access to Genesis What's New Admin Page
 This simple & lightweight plugin has currently only one task: bring you access to the "What's New" page for Genesis Framework.
 You can access it everytime in the left-hand admin menu under "Genesis > What's New".
 (Before this plugin it did only show up when you did an auto update of Genesis.)

-**Please note:** The plugin requires the *Genesis Theme Framework*, a paid premium product released by StudioPress/ Rainmaker Digital LLC (via studiopress.com).
+**Please note:** The plugin requires the *Genesis Theme Framework*, a paid premium product released by StudioPress/ WPEngine, Inc. (via studiopress.com).

 ### Video of Plugin's Live Demo and Walkthrough: